RedSweaterGuy/Retinal-Growing-GAN/README.md

 ## Rerunning code
+Make sure you have the DRIVE and STARE datasets in the ``data`` folder.
-Man führt die ``python main.py`` aus, der random seed ist schon gesetzt.
+Execute ``python main.py`` the random seed has already been set.
-Für andere Ergebnisse können die run Konfigurationen geändert oder der seed geändert werden.
+Said seed can be changed within the script alongside other configuration changes for the runs themselves.